coatespt/cursor-twitter/SESSION_NOTES.md

 # Notes On Things That Have Been Checked/Fixed/Explored

+## Detecting Backup on the Busy Word Processor Queues
+The main pipeline puts tokens on F queues for the F busyword processors.
+These should be fast, but if they ever began to run more slowly than the main thread, the queues would grow without bound and eventually result in an OOM error.

+Accordingly, we periodically check the queue lengths and log warnings if they ever exceed batch *  bw_queue_max in length.
+A quite small value of 0.1 for bw_queue_max was used without log messages showing up.
+A higher value would probably be appropriate for general use.

+Note that the analytics thread running slowly could also cause these errors to occur because the barrier mechanism stops the analytics thread from running until all of the busyword processors have rendered their values, and stops the busyword threads from continuing until the analytics thread has collected their values.

+There is no way to distinguish the cases currently.

+Need to confirm whether the barrier mechanism that ensures that the analytics thread is working with the output from all of the busyword processors, also ensures that the busyword processors can't continue without the analytics thread completing.

+I don't think it does!
+So therefore, the analytics thread can fall behind to any degree without tripping an alarm.

+However, this does not seem to happen and the time to run through the data seems to be consistent with the Tweets/second rate.

 ## How To Tune Meta-Clusters

 After running for 18 hours, we see 3170 meta clusters and 23976 individual cluster, which is about seven individual clusters for each meta cluster.